ogonz007/neuron/README.md

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/synapse.gif)

-Based on the breif description of some of the properties of a neuron, we will generate some code that will model a small network of two neurons.
+Based on the brief description of some neuronal properties, we will generate code that models a small network of two neurons.
 Neuron 1 will receive a breif excitatory sine wave stimulus.
 Neuron 1 will then send an electrical pulse to Neuron 2.
 This signal will result in the excitation of Neuron 2 which will then send a signal back to Neuron 1.
 In this sense, the two neurons will form recurrent connections with each other.
 A cartoon representation of the small neural circuit is shown below:

 ![Output sample](https://github.com/ogonz007/neuron/blob/master/2neuronCartoon_woEqns.gif)

-With this basic understanding of neuron properties, we can now begin constructing pseudocode which will help us transition from biological facts to artifical neurons. <- Need some help with this wording!!!
+With this basic understanding of neuron properties, we can now begin constructing pseudocode which will help us transition from biological facts to a model of neuronal interaction.

-Four different types of pseudocode
+Three different types of pseudocode
 -------------------------------------------
 ### 1. Write your code out in your written/verbal language